-You have taken the tests, requested the recommendations, completed the common app, and now it’s finally time to refocus on what you’ve been putting off the essay.
+You have taken the tests, requested the recommendations, completed the common app, and now it’s finally time to refocus on what you’ve been putting off the admission essay.
 While most students spend days, sometimes weeks, perfecting their personal statements, admissions officers only spend about three to five minutes actually reading them.
 This is your opportunity to show admission officers who you are and to provide information about yourself that didn’t fit in other areas of your application.
 The essay also reveals what you can do when you have time to think and work on a writing project.

 Even though the common application, main essay has only a suggested minimum of 250 words and no upper limit.
 Every admissions officer has a big stack to read every day.
 He or she expects to spend only a couple of minutes on the essay.
 Don’t embellish your achievements, titles, and offices.
 Not everyone has to be the star at everything that they do.
 You don’t want to babble, but I mean write about just one subject at a time.
 Don’t try to cover everything in an admission essay.
 Doing so can make you sound busy, but at the same time, scattered and superficial.
 The whole application is a series of snapshots of what you do and it is inevitably incomplete.

 Attend to the other mechanics of good writing.
-Including conventional punctuation in the use of commas, semi-colons, etc. A good essay is often compared to a story.
+Including conventional punctuation in the use of commas, semi-colons, etc. A good admission essay is often compared to a story.
 In many cases it’s an anecdote of an important moment.
 Provide some details to help the reader see the setting.
 Use the names for the other people in the story, including your brother, teacher, or coach.
 This makes it all more human and humane.
 You never know how someone you don’t know is going to respond to you, especially if you offer something humorous.
 Humor is always in the eye of the beholder.

 What to Do and What Not to Do;